hardwario/bc-website/content/projects/smart-doorbell.en.md

 1. Now run your **own experiments**.
 Which place **in your fridge** is the coldest?
 Is it in the top, the middle, or the very bottom? 👌
    Is the fridge really cooling **as promised by the manufacturer**? 🕵️
-2. Try the same in your freezer.
+2. Try the same **in your freezer**.
 Move the box from the bottom to the top.
    ❓ Try to figure out where to put vegetables, meat or milk.
 Google what foods need to be kept colder than others. 💡